-Happy International Sherry Week 2017 to everyone!
-According to good news, this year more than 25 countries are celebrating Sherry week with special events and tastings.
-Me, being lucky, I am celebrating it by creating a pour & pair blog.
-Since I am currently living in Nova Scotia, I’ve decided to create a dish with local products of the season and pair it with a Sherry wine.
-So, here is all the story behind my pour & pair:
+Happy International Sherry Week 2017!
+This year more than twenty-five countries are celebrating Sherry week with special events and tastings.
+I’m celebrating it by creating a pour and pair blog.
+Since I’m currently living in Nova Scotia, I decided to create a dish with local products of the season and pair it with a Sherry wine.
+So, here is all the story behind my pour and pair:

-When I think about Nova Scotia cuisine, the first thing that comes to my mind is lobster.
+When we talk about Nova Scotia cuisine, the first thing that comes to mind is lobster.
 In Nova Scotia, there are abundant and tasty lobsters with easy access: Even in the supermarkets there are lobster aquariums, where you can choose your lobster.
-You can buy them alive or they boil it there for you, after less than half an hour, your lobster is ready to go home with you.
+You can buy them alive, or they boil it there for you, after less than half an hour, your lobster is ready to go home with you.

-Going to farmers’ market in autumn in Nova Scotia had been a blast.
-As my shopping basket was getting full with the fresh products, they were creating a picturesque scenery with all the colors; different tonalities of green, yellow, orange, red, purple…. my soul was also getting full with joy and satisfaction.
-That is actually why I’ve decided to carry this excitement and feeling of harvest time on my dish.
-So, I’ve bought some of the seasonal and locally grown vegetables and fruits; sweet potatoes, purple potatoes, squash, sunchokes, corn, carrots, bluberries and apples.
-Unfortunately, I cannot use them all in one dish, so I’ve chosen only couple of them to use.
+Going to farmers’ markets in autumn in Nova Scotia is a blast.
+You can fill your shopping basket full of the fresh products, creating a picturesque scenery with all the colors; different tonalities of green, yellow, orange, red, purple….
+Not only your shopping basket, also your soul will be full of joy and satisfaction.
+I brought home some seasonal and locally grown vegetables and fruits; sweet potatoes, purple potatoes, squash, sunchokes, corn, carrots, blueberries and apples.

-In order to have a special touch and a harmony in the plate, I’ve made a green sauce with some herbs and almonds.
-This sauce brings together all the elements of the side dish and also it combines perfectly with nutty flavors of Manzanilla.
-Another sauce that I’ve used for this dish is maple syrup, since I cannot think a dish that represents Canada without it.
-Moreover it goes perfectly with the aromas of Manzanilla.
+To have a special touch and a harmony in the plate, I also used some herbs and almonds.
+This will be a sauce to bring together all the elements of the side dish and combine with nutty flavors of Manzanilla.
+I also used maple syrup, since we cannot think of a dish that represents Canada without it.
+Moreover, it pairs perfectly with the aromas of Manzanilla.

 Almond-herb sauce ingredients: